top of page

 As expected, the opening recital in 1973 was canceled at the last minute.
 This meant I had to abandon my plan to broadcast it before NHK (NHK supposedly aired the 20th October recital at NHK Hall on their FM program on the 26th).

 'In the end, we were able to record the recital hosted by the Tokyo Metropolitan Theatre on October 29th.
-The program was the same A-programme as the 20th.
+The programme was the same A-programme as the 20th.
 The broadcast date was delayed until December 21st, but it was only natural that everyone was grateful that it could be broadcast at all.
 However, on the day of the broadcast, the manager himself was obviously on edge, even to an outsider.
 He was standing in front of the stage, facing the one-point stereo set up.

-'Michelangeli's [the manager's ?] face turned pale when he saw the hanging microphone, and he asked that it be removed, because he didn't know what the Master would say if he saw something like that (meaning that he might get angry and call off the concert, saying it was an eyesore).
+'Michelangeli's [the manager's?] face turned pale when he saw the hanging microphone, and he asked that it be removed, because he didn't know what the Master would say if he saw something like that (meaning that he might get angry and call off the concert, saying it was an eyesore).
 He also harshly warned me that during practice, the master would alternate between playing the piano on stage and one in the wings, and that none of the staff should ever come face to face with the master during those sessions.

 'Fortunately, Michelangeli didn't say anything when he saw the microphone set up at the front of the stage.
 He continued to play the two pianos, silently going back and forth frequently between the stage and wings.
 It didn't seem like he had any particular intention of using his favorite piano.
 He must have had his own unique way of thinking.
 We, the staff, were also enjoying the game of hide-and-seek, laughing like bad boys running away from the scary teacher.